-This month, the prognosis for labor costs rose from 64.0 to 68.3.
-The overall costs index rose slightly from 66.4 to 67.5.
+This month, the prognosis for labor costs fell back from 68.3 to 65.0.
+The overall costs index rose slightly from 67.5 to 68.5.
 These high-cost predictions mean most companies anticipate rising expenses in the next half year.
 Although high labor and overall costs increase pressure on companies' bottom lines, they do not necessarily mean a deterioration of business conditions in China over the next six months.
 It could instead mean the economy is heating up, and companies are feeling the push to spend as demand recovers.
 When unit costs of production or sales rise, this may mean demand has grown.
 Companies feel the impact of cost hikes, but improved sales mitigate this.
 For specific data, see Figures 6 and 7.

 Let's look at price prospects.
-The consumer price index rose marginally this month, from 49.4 to 49.5 (Figure 8).
-The producer price index headed back into unfavorable grounds, dropping from 40.2 to 30.8 (Figure 9), showing the pressure continuing to be faced by primary goods producers.
+The consumer price index fell this month, from 49.5 to 47.2 (Figure 8).
+The producer price index improved from 30.8 to 35/8 (Figure 9), showing the pressure continues to be felt by primary goods producers.
+Although consumer price expectations have remained stable, and producer price expectations have improved, the indices remain at a low level, showing that the pressure on China's price side remains high.

 We now turn to investment and recruitment.
 These indices have both been at the more confident end of the scale since the BCI began.
 In the past few months, they have slid significantly.
 Since the Chinese economy is largely investment-driven, and investment has a strong link with job recruitment, their trajectory is important to follow.
 In other words, these two indicators look at plans for expansion in China's business world.
-The index for investment rose slightly from 55.5 to 56.4 (Figure 10); the index for employment rose from 55.7 to 57.1 (Figure 11).
+The index for investment slid slightly from 56.4 to 51.1, (Figure 10); the index for employment fell again, from 57.1 to 55.6 (Figure 11).

-We conclude with an index recording our sample's relative strength in the marketplace.
+We conclude with an index recording our sample's collective strength in the market.
 Figure 12 shows self-reported competitiveness compared with industry peers.
-This hovered at 71.1 in February.
+This hovered at 67.4 in March.
 As our sample is comprised mainly of excellent private firms run by CKGSB alumni, their competitiveness is higher than average (50 points) in their respective sectors.
 Chinese industry is therefore, on the whole, having a harder time than our BCI sample.